HomeGolf Communities › Living in a Golf Community

 Naples remains one of Florida’s leading destinations for golf community living.
 Buyer demand stays consistent due to year-round golf, established clubs, and neighborhoods built around maintained open space and shared amenities.
 For many buyers, this combination supports both daily use and long-term property performance.

 If you are evaluating golf communities in Naples, Matt Brown Real Estate can help you identify the right fit.
 Matt Brown is a real estate advisor with William Raveis Real Estate, the No. 1 independent family-owned brokerage in the Northeast and Florida, recognized for global reach and award-winning service.
-Ranked among the Top 50 agents in Naples by RealTrends Verified and among the Top 1000 agents nationwide, Matt provides clear guidance across Naples’ golf communities and residential markets.
+He is ranked #922 nationally and #13 in Naples (2024) by RealTrends Verified and in the top 1.5% of agents nationwide (2025), with $700M+ in career sales, and provides clear guidance across Naples’ golf communities and residential markets.

 Contact Matt Brown at 239-580-8864